okraits/j4-make-config/README.md

 - keybinding to call dmenu with matching colors
 - and much more - any i3 configuration option can be used!

-There's a bunch of theme files which are distributed together with j4-make-config to give the user a variety of themes to choose from.
+A collection of theme files is distributed together with j4-make-config to give the user a variety of themes to choose from.

 j4-make-config can also put together a complete config from several different